AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningBaseModel.md

 #### Parameters:

-* Model: The model to be set.
+* Model: The model to be used.

 ### getModel()